In science knowledge grows from new observations. Pattern recognition aims to contribute to this process in a systematic way.

 After combining the observations with existing knowledge encoded in the classifier, we learn the labels.
 By this new knowledge about the observations is obtained.
 Two different processes can be distinguished:

-• observations + knowledge \rightarrow enriched knowledge
+- observations + knowledge enriched knowledge

-• observations + knowledge \rightarrow enriched observations
+- observations + knowledge enriched observations

 Within PRTools just operational knowledge is used: it can be used in procedures like the above.
 The encoding of such knowledge is called a mapping, observations are stored in datasets.
 PRTools is based on the definition of a large set of mappings.
 These are variables that can be combined by one of the above two ways with observations stored in a dataset.
 The first are trainable, yet untrained mappings.
 They may result in a trained mapping after being fed by observations.
 The second processes are enabled by trained or fixed mapping.
 They map observations into enriched observations in a fixed, well defined way.

-This will be illustrated by a simple example in which the above classifier is derived from a set of observations, TRAIN_DATA.
+This will be illustrated by a simple example in which the above classifier is derived from a set of observations, TRAIN_DATA

 CLASSIFIER = TRAIN_DATA * CLASSIFICATION_PROCEDURE

 Here the user supervising the procedure plays an important role.
-He has to carefully select TRAIN_DATA such that it is representative for TEST_DATA.
-The observations that has to be classified later.
-Moreover, TRAIN_DATA should contain class labels.
-Here some expert knowledge is needed.
+He has to carefully select TRAIN_DATA

 TRAIN_DATA = datafile(RAW_DATA,LABELS)

-A datafile is a special type of dataset, useful for raw, unprocessed data.
-CLASSIFICATION_PROCEDURE is a mapping combining representation and generalization.
+is a mapping combining representation and generalization.
 We will use Fisher’s Linear Discriminant for the latter:

 CLASSIFICATION_PROCEDURE = REPRESENTATION * fisherc